tkenning/dev.na.bambora.com/source/docs/guides/custom_checkout.md

 The library validates and formats the input elements by card brand (Mastercard, Visa, etc.).

 ### Step 3: Create a Token
-When card data is complete your page can call the library to get a payment token that can then be used to process a payment with our payments api.
+When card data is complete your page can call the library to get a payment token that can then be used to process a payment with our Payments API.

 ## Try it!
 Below are examples of how you can add input fields, respond to events, and customize the look and feel to match the rest of your page.

 ### Basic Styling
-An example using basic styling fully customized within the included CSS.
+An example using some basic custom styling.

 <p data-height="395" data-theme-id="light" data-slug-hash="LLRMRo" data-default-tab="result" data-user="na-bambora" data-embed-version="2" data-pen-title="CustomCheckout" class="codepen">See the Pen <a href="https://codepen.io/na-bambora/pen/LLRMRo/">CustomCheckout</a> by na-bambora (<a href="https://codepen.io/na-bambora">@na-bambora</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>